serverless/extensions/README.md

 # EXT

-Use, build and share Developer Experiences that provision cloud infrastructure use-cases, like:
+Use, make and share Developer Experiences that provision cloud infrastructure use-cases, like:

 * Static websites on AWS S3
 * Real-time data processing pipelines on AWS Kinesis